tokenzoo/tokenzoo.github.io/properties.md

 It is also referred as 'context-hiding', in earliest [works](https://eprint.iacr.org/2013/179.pdf) Also studied [by Hoepman et al.](https://eprint.iacr.org/2015/842.pdf) for the case of multi-show credential schemes.
+When talking about metadata (public or private) it assures that the tokens that were issued with the same metadata are indistinguishable to the issuer when redeemed.

 ## Strong-unlinkability